mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 ![IMAGE](https://i.loli.net/2019/05/23/5ce653431c05e73185.jpg)

 ## Is REST secure?
-What can you do to secure it?
+What can you do to secure it

 REST by default is not secure.

 To secure it, can use:

 - HTTPS
 - Basic Authentication
 - JSON Web Tokens (JWT)
 - OAuth2

-## What are safe REST operations?
+## What are safe REST operations

 In all, there are 9 different HTTP request types:

 - HEAD,
 - GET,
 - POST,
 - PUT,
 - DELETE,
 - PATCH,
 - TRACE,
 - OPTIONS, and
 - CONNECT

 **Safe methods** are HTTP methods that do not modify resources.
 Spring Security implements CSRF protection with a synchronizer token.
 Statechanging requests(not safe methods) will be intercepted and checked for a CSRF token.

 - GET
 - HEAD
 - OPTIONS
 - TRACE

 **Not Safe**:

 - POST:
     Two identical POST requests will result in two identical resources being created or errors at application level.
 - PUT: it modifies the state on the server
 - DELETE

 ## What are idempotent operations?
-Why is idempotency important?
+Why is idempotency important

 **Idempotent** means you can **repeat** these operations over and over again, but the end result should be the **same**.

 Idempotency operations:

 - GET
 - PUT
 - DELETE

-## Is REST scalable and/or interoperable?
+## Is REST scalable and/or interoperable

 ### Scalability

 REST is scalable, because it is stateless, its Cacheability and layered system.

 1. **Statelessness** ensures that requests can be processed by any node in a cluster of services without having to consider server-side state